-From pursuing capital to transferring ownership, there are times when you need a third party to set a value for your company.
+From pursuing capital to transferring ownership, Oregon business valuations help you and a third party set a value for your company.
 Known as a business valuation, this process does more than help you prepare for a change in ownership.
 Knowing the value of your Oregon business also helps you see the full picture of your business’s health and status—and helps you make realistic plans for the future.

 When to get a valuation for your Oregon business

 Every business has a value, and knowing that number can be essential through helping you along your path in business and life.
 Throughout your time owning your business, there are circumstances where you may need a current valuation, such as: